NickGw99/gwca-skeleton/readme.md

 1. Windows
 2. Git Bash
+3. CMake (installed and in your $PATH)
-3. AutoIt
+4. AutoIt
-4. MSBuild (compiler toolchain that comes with Visual Studio, make sure you have the C++ toolchain).
+5. MSBuild (compiler toolchain that comes with Visual Studio, make sure you have the C++ toolchain).

 ## Build and run